 Faster frame rates have always been the holy grail for game developers, with certain types of games - shooters, racers, etc - benefitting greatly from the smoothest action possible.
 More frames per second on screen equates to much smoother presentation and a more responsive gameplay experience.

 PC gamers are already au fait with extreme frame rates, with many games having unlocked fps so they can run as well as the hardware allows, but consoles have traditionally attempted to hit 60fps maximum.
 And, before this generation arrived, most were happy to sit at 30fps.
 How things have changed.

-The latest-gen consoles don't only offer 60fps as standard on most games, they have the extra graphical grunt to go a step further and offer up to 120fps gaming.
-This effectively means that, for every frame you see on a standard Xbox One or PS4 game, you will see at least four on the PS5 or Xbox Series X/S. And that means action, such as a bullet fired from a gun or rival car coming across your bonnet, will be shown more accurately and can be reacted to faster.
+The latest-gen consoles don't only offer 60fps as standard on most games, they have the extra graphical grunt to go a step further - up to 120fps.
+This effectively means that, for every frame you see on a standard Xbox One or PS4 game, you will see at least four on the PS5 or Xbox Series X/S. That results in action, such as a bullet fired from a gun or rival car coming across your bonnet, being shown more accurately and can be reacted to faster.

 There are caveats.
-For starters, even with their graphical prowess, games running at 120fps on next-gen will often have to drop resolution (normally to a maximum of 1080p on Xbox Series S and PS5, 1440p on Xbox Series X) as a trade-off.
-Alterntaively, they will adopt dynamic resolutions, with the fidelity raising and lowering depending on how busy a scene.
+For starters, even with their graphical prowess, games running at 120fps on next-gen often have to drop resolution (normally to a maximum of 1080p on Xbox Series S and PS5, 1440p on Xbox Series X).
+Alterntaively, they adopt dynamic resolutions, with the pixel count rising and sinking depending on the scene.

 in addition, you will need a TV or monitor with a refresh rate that matches the frame rate of the game.
 So you need to look out for a display with a refresh rate of 120Hz or more - so the TV can refresh the screen in sync with every frame.

 What TV or monitor do I need for 120Hz gaming?

 There are plenty of gaming monitors that sport a 120Hz refresh or more.
 However, there are far fewer TVs - expecially at 4K.